-- Each research project to be served by the instrument should have anywhere from a page to a few sentences of description, along with the answers to the questions on the next few slides. - Prove that it'll be full all the time, ideally oversubscribed. - Hero projects should get the most proposal real estate and should come first; gradually reduce the length of later, less shiny projects. - For a Cyberinfrastructure proposal, the biggest consumers of the resource should be early, but you don't have to go in order of consumption -- go from most compelling to least.
+- Each research project to be served by the equipment should have anywhere from a page to a few sentences of description, along with the answers to the questions on the next few slides. - Prove that it'll be full a lot, ideally oversubscribed. - Prove that what fills it is important, transformative research. - Hero projects should get the most proposal real estate and should come first; gradually reduce the length of later, less shiny projects. - For a Cyberinfrastructure proposal, the biggest consumers of the resource should be early, but you don't have to go in order of consumption -- go from most compelling to least. - For Small Institution proposals, there's room to use teaching.